5 Common SMA Inverter Monitoring Concerns

 What Happens to Data When the Sunny Portal Goes Down

 Losing connection to your monitoring app can be frustrating, but the inverter will backlog up to two weeks of data.
-If you become disconnected, this information will appear after the sunny portal is back online.
-It may, however, take a couple of days for it to processes and load these measurements.
+If you become disconnected, this information will appear after the Sunny Portal is back online.
+It may, however, take a couple of days for it to process and load these measurements.

 4. A Guide to Address Common Password Issues

 Forgetting your password can be a bit frustrating, but it happens to the best of us.
 There are two important passwords in connection with the Sunny Portal.
-These include the password to your WiFi and the one for your Sunny Portal account.
+These include the password to your Wi-Fi and the password for your Sunny Portal account.

-As stated earlier, if you have to change your WiFi password sunny portal will disconnect.
-In fact, all of your devices will until you enter the new WiFi password for each device.
-Connecting back to the sunny portal, however, takes a little more effort.
+As stated earlier, if you have to change your Wi-Fi password Sunny Portal will disconnect.
+In fact, all of your devices will disconnect until you enter the new Wi-Fi password for each device.
+Connecting back to the Sunny Portal, however, takes a little more effort.